Image

 A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Ozark, MO circuit court within 15 days of the ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
 A Ozark, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Ozark, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Ozark, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Ozark, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Ozark, MO DWI/DUI attorneys to present a stronger defense.

 DWI Administrative Hearing Lawyer in Ozark, MO | DWI Attorney Ozark, MO | Combs Waterkotte

-When you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Ozark, MO, you aren’t just selecting a top-rated DWI administrative hearing lawyer lawyer in and around Ozark, MO – you’re protecting your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Ozark and beyond:
+If you hire a Combs Waterkotte DWI administrative hearing lawyer in the Ozark, MO area, you aren’t just selecting the ideal DWI administrative hearing lawyer lawyer in and around Ozark, MO – you are protecting your license, your rights, your freedom, and your future.
+Along with experienced DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Ozark and beyond:

-Time is Running Out—Get a Ozark, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Act Now—Speak with a Ozark, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

 A DWI/DUI arrest in Ozark, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
 Act fast to hire a Ozark, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte today at (314) 900-HELP or contact us online for a free, no-obligation case review.
-Our Ozark, MO DWI defense team is ready to fight for you and build a strong case to protect your future.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a free, no-obligation case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Ozark, MO.

 View Service Areas